Read This First

 Prompt 1: What is Stoicism?

-The section turns on The Dichotomy of Control, Virtue is the Highest Good, and Living According to Nature.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Dichotomy of Control, Virtue is the Highest Good, and Living According to Nature in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Dichotomy of Control distinct from Virtue is the Highest Good.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Dichotomy of Control distinct from Virtue is the Highest Good.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Logic (the theory of knowledge), Physics (science and metaphysics), and Ethics (the study of moral and ethical questions).
 Although Stoicism is often characterized by its moral philosophy, its logical and physical theories were also highly influential.